MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-step-editor-overview.md

 # Overview of the Step Editor in the Dynamics 365 Guides PC app

-Steps are the central building block for creating a guide in [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)].
+Steps are the central building block for creating a guide in Dynamics 365 Guides.
+A step is a short, discrete work item that an operator does to complete a task.
+Tasks are made up of steps.
+Steps are also the central navigation point in a guide.

 After you create the [structure for your guide in the **Outline** page](structure-guide.md), you use the Step Editor to add instructional text and 3D models or media to support those steps.
-The instructions that you create in the what-you-see-is-what-you-get (WYSIWYG) Step Editor match what the operator sees in the Step card on [!include[pn-hololens](../includes/pn-hololens.md)].
-The following illustration shows the Step Editor in the PC app (A) and the Step card that the user sees on [!include[pn-hololens](../includes/pn-hololens.md)] (B).
+The instructions that you create in the what-you-see-is-what-you-get (WYSIWYG) Step Editor match what the operator sees in the Step card on HoloLens.
+The following illustration shows the Step Editor in the PC app (A) and the Step card that the user sees on HoloLens (B).

 ![Step Editor and Step card compared.](media/author-operator-compare.jpg "Step Editor and Step card compared")